5.12. Double Submit Protection¶

 Misuse of transaction token check leads to poor usability of the application; hence the scope of its usage should be defined by considering the following points.

 It is not necessary to include reference-type requests that do not involve data update and requests that perform only screen transitions in the scope of transaction token check.If the scope of transactions is extended unnecessarily, transaction token errors are more likely to occur which in turn reduces the usability of the application.
-Transaction token check is not mandatory for the processes wherein there is no problem even if the data gets updated multiple times from business perspective (user information update etc.).
-Transaction token check is mandatory for the processes such as deposit process or product purchase process etc. wherein there is a risk of duplicate execution.

 The process flow when expected operations are performed and process flow when unexpected operations are performed using transaction token check are shown below.